mapbox/mapbox-gl-native/platform/ios/INSTALL.md

 * iPad 2 and above (3, 4, Mini, Air, Mini 2, Air 2, Pro)
 * iPod touch 5th generation and above

-Note that 32-bit simulators (such as the iPhone 5 or iPad 2) are not supported.
+Note that debugging in 32-bit simulators (such as the iPhone 5 or iPad 2) is only partially supported.
+Support for these simulators will be removed entirely in a future release of this SDK.

 The Mapbox Maps SDK for iOS requires Xcode 8.0 or higher.
 To use this SDK with Xcode 7.3.1, download and use a symbols build from the [releases](https://github.com/mapbox/mapbox-gl-native/releases) page.